 When it comes to changes within internal operations, we often hear of the “big three” concerns — fear of change, gaining commitment from staff, and failure to transition.
-In a recent webinar, we gathered four firm leaders who have been down this road and have great advice to share on change management and implementing a new time & billing and/or accounting system.
+In a recent webinar, we gathered four firm leaders who have been down this road and have great advice to share on change management and implementing a new time, billing and invoicing software.
 (You can watch the webinar here or listen to the full recording up above!)

 We’ve recapped the best nuggets of advice for you to practice at your own firm.
 Keep on reading to hear our panelists’ answers to the questions that haunt leaders of professional services firms.